You did it. You’ve worked hard and have been promoted to manager. Congrats! Now, get to work!

 What does lean in mean?
 Basically, don’t be passive.
 Literally, lean into conversations.
 Show you’re listening and be active in what’s going on.
 Lead; don’t follow.

-This applies to women especially, as historically they have been expected to be more subservient, but new managers can learn from her advice, too.
+This applies to women specially, as historically they have been expected to be more subservient, but new managers can learn from her advice, too.
 As a leader, it’s important to project confidence and be heard, not fade into the woodwork and let others make decisions or, worse, leave a void at the top.

 4. Be a Servant Leader